Glossary

 N G C: auction abbreviation term for Natural Gum Crease.

-NGR: Natal Government Railways, punch-perforated on
+NGR: Natal Government Railways, punch-perforated on stamps of Natal.

 N G S: auction abbreviation term for Natural Gum Skip.